-Welcome to the Jerry field show episode #1.
+Welcome to the Jerry Banfield show episode #1.
 Anything Worth Doing is Worth Doing Poorly.
-I have filmed this for the first time in St. Petersburg Florida.
-The room was empty which was actually a relief.
+I filmed this for the first time in St. Petersburg, Florida.
+The room was empty which was a relief.
 It had given me a chance to set up my equipment giving me a chance to test the audio.

 If you really want to do something, it’s got to be worth doing whether it is glamorous and amazing or just done kind of at a bare minimum poor level.

 If you think about almost anyone that has worked up like a professional football player, some of them have the abilities some of the time to make beautiful plays and to put on an amazing show for us.

 If you think about when did they start playing football?
 What did that look like?
 The professional football player probably started out barely being able to crawl, walk, not even being able to catch a ball and made a poor effort until being able to put on an amazing show.

 Thus, the key that I find for an entrepreneur and a creative is to be willing to do something poorly.
 Anything worth doing is worth doing poorly.
 A lot of us want to start, especially after things go well, we want to start off at some fancy level.